microsoft/FastTrack/scripts/Update-SecretYammerGroups/README.md

 This sample script will change hidden (secret) Yammer communities to visible.
 They will still be private, just visible in the directory.

-**NOTE - This script is only intended for use with external Yammer networks.
+**This script is only intended for use with external Yammer networks.
 Those are the only ones that should still have any hidden/secret groups.**

 ## Usage